What Is Self-Efficacy? Psychology, Theory, And Applications

 Because self-efficacy affects behavior, those with high self-efficacy often achieve more than those with low self-efficacy, even if they have similar levels of natural capability and talent.
-Self-efficacy predisposes individuals to view themselves and the world in certain ways, with the result being that those with low self-efficacy consider themselves unequal to the task at hand, while those with high self-efficacy consider themselves competent and capable.
+Self-efficacy predisposes individuals to view themselves and the world in certain ways, with the result being that those with low self-efficacy consider themselves ill-equipped for the task at hand, while those with high self-efficacy consider themselves competent and capable.

 How Does Self-Efficacy Develop?

-Mood can also influence self-efficacy, with a positive mood contributing to, and a negative mood detracting from, self-efficacy levels.
+The mood can also influence self-efficacy, with a positive mood contributing to, and a negative mood detracting from, self-efficacy levels.
 Self-efficacy can be further developed by focusing on creating a positive mood and decreasing stress and negative emotions.

 Effects of Self-Efficacy

-Those with high self-efficacy often perform better at work and school, while those with low self-efficacy often fall behind and struggle to catch up.
-While this correlation is weaker when it comes to more complicated tasks, self-efficacy has been shown to help students and workers routinely achieve their goals.
+Those with high self-efficacy often perform better at work and school, while those with low self-efficacy may fall behind and struggle to catch up.
+While this correlation is less clear regarding more complicated tasks, self-efficacy has been shown to help students and workers routinely achieve their goals.

-Self-efficacy can also influence a variety of risk taking behaviors, including using a seatbelt and practicing safe sex.
-Those with low self-efficacy are more likely to engage in risky behaviors, since they see any potential consequences as out of their control.
+Self-efficacy can also influence a variety of risk-taking behaviors, including using a seatbelt and practicing safe sex.
+Those with low self-efficacy are more likely to engage in risky behaviors since they see any potential consequences as out of their control.
 Those with high self-efficacy, on the other hand, are more likely to view their own actions as significant and to take precautions accordingly.

 Self-Efficacy, Self-Esteem, and Self-Confidence